cmcverry/encrypt-decrypt/README.md

 A key file must be created to be used in the client-server interaciton.
 Enter into Bash:

-'keygen keylength > {key}' where keylength is length of the key and key is the filed outputted to
+'keygen {keylength} > {key}' where keylength is length of the key and key is the filed outputted to

 Example: keygen 256 > mykey